KathiSa/climateindoorsimulation/ProgramStart.md

 Step 2: Navigate to the project folder.

-(Note: File path in the picture will differ and is only for visualisation purposes!)
+(Note: File path in the picture will differ and is only for visualisation purposes.)

 ![Figg.
 2](images/ProgramStartAll2.PNG)